Studio Tour Celebrating Local Artists and Artisans

 Leave the driving to us and enjoy the beauty of early fall in the Flathead Valley.
 Tour half of the studios each day.
-Complimentary snacks will be provided.
+Complimentary snacks and bottled water will be provided.
 Cost: $50 per person per day.
-Reservations are required.
+Reservations and advance payment are required.
 Call the Hockaday at 406.755.5268 to reserve and submit payment by September 13, 2014.

 2014 Participating Artists listed in alphabetical order

 Kelly Bort Whitefish, Montana Kelly's art quilts are first drawn on a piece of white fabric.
 They are painted with both inks and fabric paints.
 After the painting has dried and cured, she quilts the work, quilting both by hand and with her sewing machine.
 She is surrounded by beautiful wildflowers, interesting wild animals and the ever-changing mountains, all of which inspire her work.

 Celinda English Kalispell, Montana Celinda English is the artist and owner of CE DESIGNS Studio, located in the Eastside Brick Building in the eastside of Kalispell.
 Celinda works on commission with interior designers and architects to create one-of-a-kind wall pieces that compliment a room’s décor.
 Her education in art, fashion, and costume design is shared with high school students and adults in her spacious studio classroom.
 Celinda also designs contemporary jewelry, knitwear, apparel, costume, fiber craft, and surface design pieces.